 A revolution of convenience

 The internet has made our lives more convenient than we probably ever thought possible.
-As a result, we’ve freed up a lot of the time we used to spend waiting in line at the bank, calling companies to find out if they’re hiring, and even driving to the mall to buy Christmas gifts.
+As a result, we’ve freed up a lot of the time we used to spend waiting.
+Like the bank lines, calling companies to find out if they’re hiring.
+And even driving to the mall to buy Christmas gifts.

 The web has completely revolutionized things like banking, job-hunting, shopping, and communications.
 Everything is faster and easier.
 In addition to the time you save, the convenience of the web help saves resources like fuel and paper (provided that you don’t spend the money you saved buying stuff online and the hours you saved browsing YouTube).